 Association of Food Technology Students (AFTECHS)

-The AFTechS is an organization exclusive for Food Technology Students in the University of St. La Salle.
-It has existed in A.Y.
-2013-2014 when the university was offered a new program of B.S.
-Food Technology.
+The AFTechS is an organization for Food Technology Students and established in AY 2013-14 with the launch of a new program, BS Food Technology.
 The quality over quantity mindset of AFTechS makes them passionate and excellent in delivering their goals and objectives and in serving the community as well.
-With its active participation and cooperation in university activities and student affairs, the club organization received a Full Accreditation status in the institution A.Y.
-2017-2018.
+With its active participation and cooperation in university activities and student affairs, the club organization received a Full Accreditation status in the institution AY 2017-18.

 Alliance of Tourism Leaders and Associates Society (ATLAS)